 Thomas Rabe, CEO of Bertelsmann, said in a statement, "This positive first decision by one of the antitrust authorities is an important milestone on the path to uniting two of the world's leading publishing companies into a truly global publishing group."

 If the European Commission signs on, the no cash deal is expected to close in the second half of 2013.
 The resulting entity will control 25% of the English language book market.
+The name of the new publishing giant will be Penguin Random House.

 Posted on February 14, 2013